labermt/CST136SRS00/README.md

 Display the probabilty of obtaining the Car.

-Create an assert statement to ensure the probability of a Goat vs a Car is 1.0
+Create an assert statement to ensure the probability of a Goat vs a Car is 1.0.

+Provide command line help.
+Be concise and helpful.